-After discovering these GIANT Christmas Lima Beans at Seed Savers Exchange, I knew I had to get some!
-A lot like corona beans, they are big and meaty.
+After discovering these GIANT Christmas Lima Beans at Seed Savers Exchange, I knew I had to purchase some!
 I was intrigued by the colors and size of these beans!
-Bring on the Giant Bean Soup!

-And of course you can always add in some heat with some of my favorite hot sauce – some of us put it in everything!
+- And of course you can always add in some heat with some hot sauce – some of us put it in everything!

 In the mood for soup?
 Check these out too!